Frequently Asked Questions

 - Is it correct to refer to a natural satellite around a planet other than the Earth as a “moon”?

 - Where can I verify the name of a planetary feature and the origin of its name?

 Q1: I want to know more about various astronomical topics.
 Can you help?

 A: Unfortunately we don't have the manpower to answer emails about specific astronomical topics.
 However, there are several websites that can give you detailed information if you post a question.
 For example:

-Q2: I would like to know about the distribution of astronomers in my country, and also how they distribute on gender.
+Q2: I would like to know about the distribution of astronomers in my country, and also how they are distributed by gender.

 A: Please take a look at the web page called Geographical Distribution of Individual Members, which is updated for every new member. http://iau.org/administration/membership/individual/distribution/